Sextant-Observed Altitude of the Sun

 To clarify LL/UL (lower limb and upper limb):

-To clarify in practice we mesure mostly the lower limb of the sun and not the center
+In practice we measure mostly the lower limb of the sun and not the center

 image lower / upper limb of the sun